Jessica Rolph: Career

 In 2005, with Shazi Visram, Rolph was a founding partner of Happy Family, the leading organic baby food brand, and she served as its chief operating officer.
 Happy Family was ranked the 68th-fastest-growing private company in America on the "Inc. 500" in 2011.
 The Kellogg Foundation made a $4.6 million investment in the company in 2012.
-The Danone Group purchased Happy Family from Visrah and Rolph in 2013, with the Financial Times estimating its value at between $250 million and $300 million.
+The Danone Group purchased Happy Family from Visram and Rolph in 2013, with the Financial Times estimating its value at between $250 million and $300 million.

 Rolph co-founded Lovevery in 2015 with Roderick Morris, focusing on age appropriate, educational developmental toys and play kits, with the first product released in 2017.
 The products are based on Rolph's initial research into infant brain development, the toys she made on her own, and input from child development experts.
 In 2021, the company raised $100M in Series C funding and announced their expansion with the launch of the Lovevery mobile app.

 At both companies, Rolph has focused on sustainability, environmentalism, inclusion and equal access.